 Big (West) enough for Boise State?

 Conference realignment has been a bit frustrating for men’s basketball head coach Joe Callero.
-Like many members in the collegiate sporting world, he doesn’t even try to keep up anymore. […]
+Like many members in the collegiate sporting world, he doesn’t even try to keep up anymore.
+He’s tried his best to ignore the puzzle after the rapid-paced changes that have come to conference realignment in the past few years.
+“In terms […]

 The Anthem brings slam poetry to Cal Poly

 Business administration senior Jared Weiner saw something he hadn’t seen before at last year’s The Anthem poetry competition.
-Sitting in the front row, he watched slam poet George Watsky step off stage […]
+Sitting in the front row, he watched slam poet George Watsky step off stage in the middle of his performance and pull a set of portable steps to the front of the audience.
+Watsky’s poem was dedicated to a […]

 Errors cost Cal Poly a victory